JimmieXiong/BookNow/Architecture.md

 here is to establish the structural framework, while detailed implementation will evolve as the project progresses.
 If for any reason you were cross checking and happen to see that the code is different from what's on here that means a changed happened and have not been updated to architecture.md.
 If Diagram doesn't show on github no idea.
 Tried trouble shooting can't fix.
 Working fine on intellij.
 Look in Diagrams folder for Diagrams.
+Also please note and understand that the current initial diagrams may not match the latest version of the code, as they haven’t been updated yet.
+It's complicated when you lack experience and have to redo things multiple just to get what you want.
+We're planning to update the diagrams once everything is finalized.
+We initially thought things were on track, but adjustments were necessary along the way.

 ## **Entities:**